brucewinter/cpu_monitor1/README.md

 - Click "Debug CPU" to test CPU monitoring in real-time
 - Shows detailed process information and CPU usage

+#### Auto-Start Monitoring
+- **Automatic Launch**: Monitoring starts automatically when the app launches (after 2 seconds)
+- **Smart Detection**: Only auto-starts if there are enabled apps to monitor
+- **No Manual Start**: No need to click "Start Monitoring" - it happens automatically
+- **Configurable**: Can still manually start/stop/pause monitoring as needed

+#### GPU Filtering
+- **GPU Filter Factor**: Configurable setting to filter out GPU-related CPU usage
+- **Default Value**: 0.5 (50% of raw CPU reading) - More aggressive filtering
+- **Adjustable**: Lower values = more aggressive GPU filtering, Higher values = less filtering
+- **Better Accuracy**: Helps match Task Manager CPU readings more closely
+- **Example**: If raw CPU shows 20%, with factor 0.5, displayed CPU will be 10%

+#### Error Filtering
+- **Reolink Error Filter**: Option to filter out common Reolink app error messages from console output
+- **System-Level Filtering**: Intercepts stdout/stderr to catch messages before they reach the console
+- **Test Button**: Use "Test Filter" button to verify filtering is working correctly
+- **Note**: Filtering only works while the CPU Monitor application is running
+- Reduces console clutter while maintaining full logging in the UI
+- Configurable setting that can be enabled/disabled as needed

 #### Right-click Context Menu
 - Right-click on any monitored app for additional options:
   - Set Executable Path manually
+  - Reset Threshold Timer (clears the warning state)
   - Remove application from monitoring

 #### Pause/Resume Monitoring